 Pink Eye (Conjunctivitis)

-Surfer's Eye is one of the most common eye infections contracted in water; irritates the eyes causing people to touch the affected area, spreading the infection.
+Surfer's Eye is one of the most common eye infections contracted in water.
+It irritates the eyes, causing people to touch the affected area and spreading the infection.

 Unfortunately, these can harbor the bacteria responsible for pink eye and can spread it while swimming.

-Present in sub-tropical waters; spreads from one body to another through water and is washed into the ocean where the bacteria can infect populations of beach-goers.
+Present in sub-tropical waters, it spreads from one body to another through water and is washed into the ocean, where the bacteria can infect populations of beach-goers.